 - HTTPS is the new standard.
-An increasing number of mainstream browsers such as Google Chrome 70 and later and Mozilla Firefox have labeled HTTP web URLs as insecure since 2018.
+An increasing number of mainstream browsers such as Google Chrome 70 and later and Mozilla Firefox have labeled HTTP web URLs as not secure since 2018.
 If you choose to use HTTP, your website may be exposed to security risks.
-Users who visit your website by using these browsers are prompted that this website is insecure.
+Users who visit your website by using these browsers are prompted that this website is not secure.
 This compromises user experience and may reduce visits to the website.

-- Google and Baidu prioritize HTTPS web URLs in the search results.
-Additionally, mainstream browsers must support HTTPS before they can support HTTP/2.
-HTTPS is a more reliable choice in terms of security, market share, and user experience.
+- Mainstream browsers prioritize HTTPS web URLs in the search results.
+In addition, mainstream browsers must support HTTPS before they can support HTTP/2.
+HTTPS is a more reliable choice in terms of security, market presence, and user experience.
 Therefore, we recommend that you upgrade your communication protocol to HTTPS.

 |API operations||API operations can use HTTPS to encrypt important information, such as sensitive data and important instructions.
 This protects the information against hijacking.|